|May 6, 2014 - HOLD A SPOT|

 BUFF / NECK GAITER / BALACLAVA: One item for face protection is required.
 Our primary recommendation is the Buff.
 A neck gaiter or balaclava is also acceptable.

-2 PAIR GLACIER GLASSES: A pair of dark-lensed sunglasses with side shields or full wrap-type sunglasses.
-Almost all sunglasses block UV-A, UV-B and Infrared rays adequately.
-Pay attention to the Visible Light transmission.
+2 PAIR GLACIER GLASSES: You will need protective sunglasses, either dark-lensed with side shields or full wrap-around frames.
+Almost all sunglasses block UV-A, UV-B and infrared rays adequately.
+Pay attention to the visible light transmission.
 The darkest lenses (glacier glasses) only allow approx. 6% visible light to get through, while lighter lenses (driving glasses) let in as much as 20+ %.
 A good rule of thumb is that if you can see the wearer’s pupils through the lenses, they are too light for sun protection at altitude.

 HEADLAMP IS NOT REQUIRED FOR THIS TRIP

 Each glove layer is worn separately as conditions change during the climb.